clintjedwards/gofer/documentation/src/guide/register_your_pipeline.md

  ✓ Created pipeline: [simple] "Simple Pipeline"

-  View details of your new pipeline: gofer pipeline get simple Start a new run: gofer runs start simple
+  View details of your new pipeline: gofer pipeline get simple Start a new run: gofer run start simple
 ```

 We can view the details of our new pipeline by running: